 You don’t have to be in first or business class to get the vegan treatment on Emirates Airlines.
 Even those in economy can choose a vegan meal, but you do need to book the meal at least 24 hours before your flight.
-While the misir wat (an Ethiopian style spicy red lentil stew with sautéed spinach and spiced potatoes and carrots) is one of the meals, exact meals vary by flight, season, and destination.
-If it’s not this one, you might see others like Tofu Jalfrezi, shiitake ravioli, or ancho three-bean chili.
+While the misir wat (an Ethiopian spicy red lentil stew with sautéed spinach, spiced potatoes, and carrots) is a common option, exact meals vary by flight, season, and destination.
+If it’s not this one, you might see others like Tofu Jalfrezi, Shiitake Ravioli, or Ancho Three-bean Chili.

 About 23 percent of American Airlines’ customers choose to pre-order a vegan meal, according to information obtained in 2020.
 Grilled cauliflower with chili is just one example, but you might also find grilled vegetables served with a grilled eggplant caponata appetizer.
 A vegan salad, multigrain roll, and chocolate brownie may accompany the entrée, too.